I am Muslim, and I have some questions. Please do not ignore them.

 In Pakistan, where I was brought up, I had a lot of Christian friends.
 I use to visit their homes and I always felt comfortable with them.
 I have been to their churches and always stared at the beautiful portrait of Mother Mary and Jesus, peace be upon him.
 I always wondered: Are these real pictures of Mary and Jesus?

-Why do Christians have many kind of Bibles?
+Why do Christians have many kinds of Bibles?
 Which one is truthful?

 I believe there is a God, He loves His creation, and He will forgive those who repent.
 But Christians believe they are forgiven.
-Is this is why people do not hesitate to commit sins?
-How many Christian women around us, who are not married, and they are single mothers who got kids from different fathers.
+Is this why people do not hesitate to commit sins?
+How many Christian women around us, are not married, and they are single mothers who got kids from different fathers?
 Is it allowed in Christianity?
 To play around and make a woman pregnant and forget who you slept with?
-And the same for women who doesn't like her man, dump him and get another one?
+And the same for women who don't like their men, dump them and get another one?

-Is there any law about what food permissible to eat and drink and what is not?
+- Is there any law about what foods are permissible to eat and drink and what are not?

 Please do not ignore me.
-Write for me answer under the verses of the Holy Bible.
+Write to me answer under the verses of the Holy Bible.